macroenergy/Dolphyn.jl/docs/src/index.md

  The model is designed to be highly flexible and configurable for use in a variety of applications from academic research and technology evaluation to public policy and regulatory analysis and resource planning.

- The model was originally [developed](https://pubs.rsc.org/en/content/articlehtml/2021/ee/d1ee00627d) by [Guannan He](https://www.guannanhe.com/) while at the MIT Energy Initiative, and is now maintained by a team contributors at [MITEI](https://energy.mit.edu/) led by [Dharik Mallapragada](http://mallapragada.mit.edu/) as welll as Guannan He's research group at Peking University.
+ The model was originally [developed](https://pubs.rsc.org/en/content/articlehtml/2021/ee/d1ee00627d) by [Guannan He](https://www.guannanhe.com/) while at the MIT Energy Initiative, and is now maintained by a team contributors at [MITEI](https://energy.mit.edu/) led by [Dharik Mallapragada](http://mallapragada.mit.edu/) and Ruaridh Macdonald as well as Guannan He's research group at Peking University.

 ## Requirements